RACE RULES, MANDATORY KIT & PENALTIES

 Little Bay to Finish 4.5 Miles

 We will have roving medics on the course thanks to the amazing generosity of VISAR volunteers.
-We will also have a race doctor, who will be based at the half way point at Sage Mountain, and then at the finish line.
+We will also have a race doctor at the finish line.

 EMERGENCY & CONTACT